Nancy Kell, a very experienced Mid-States kayaker, died on February 24th after flipping in a

 it's more important than tow-tether use when it comes to over-all safety.
 People need

-gear DRASTICALLY increases their chances of being seen if they're ever trapped underwater.
+DRASTICALLY increases their chances of being seen if they're ever trapped underwater.
+Orange,

-Orange, white, yellow=more visible.
-As someone who does a lot of squirt boating and filming
+white, yellow=more visible.
+As someone who does a lot of squirt boating and filming squirt

-squirt boating, I know how quickly darker colors become invisible in just a little murky water.
+boating, I know how quickly darker colors become invisible in just a little murky water.
+Red and

 I wish that gear companies would stop offering rescue